-In addition, due to HB 1417 which went into effect July 1, 2023 that prohibits local municipalities from regulating any aspect of the residential rental tenancy law, an additional 12.0 FTEs, all of which are filled positions, are proposed to be eliminated: one Code Enforcement Supervisor (1.0 FTE), four Code Enforcement Officers (4.0 FTEs), three Field Collectors (3.0 FTEs), one Residential Rental Housing Coordinator (1.0 FTE), one Residential Efficiency Program Coordinator (1.0 FTE), and two Permit Expeditors (2.0 FTEs).
+In addition, due to HB 1417 which went into effect July 1, 2023 that prohibits local municipalities from regulating any aspect of the residential rental tenancy law, an additional 12.0 FTEs, all of which are filled positions, are eliminated: one Code Enforcement Supervisor (1.0 FTE), four Code Enforcement Officers (4.0 FTEs), three Field Collectors (3.0 FTEs), one Residential Rental Housing Coordinator (1.0 FTE), and two Permit Expeditors (2.0 FTEs).
 The Residential Rental Housing program will cease with the elimination of the associated positions.
 However, apart from the Residential Efficiency Program Coordinator, all of the associated positions will be moved to existing vacancies in other program areas and divisions with Sustainable Development.
 This puts Sustainable Development in a strong position to achieve the FY 2024 Initiative to re-implement a Minimum Housing Inspection Program.